Questions from Parents

 Yes, full-time enrollment and attendance in a virtual public school satisfy the requirements of the Hope Scholarship law and rules.

-What are the attendance requirements for the Hope Scholarship?
+• What are The Attendance Requirements for The Hope Scholarship?

 The Hope Scholarship Law requires that a student is enrolled full-time and attending a public elementary or secondary school program in this state for at least 45 calendar days during an instructional term at the time of application and until an award letter is issued by the board.